Jan Sat 2025

 What are your EPF and ETF obligations?

-For EPF, an employer is required to remit an amount equal to 20% of the employee’s total earnings to the employee Provident Fund.
+For EPF, an employer is required to remit an amount equal to 20% of the employeeโ€™s total earnings to the Employee Provident Fund on a monthly basis.
 The employee contributes 8% while the employer has to contribute 12% of the total amount.
-For ETF, employers are required by law to remit 3% of the total earnings of the employee on a monthly basis.
+For ETF, employers are required by law to remit 3% of the total earnings of the employee to the Employee Trust Fund on a monthly basis.
 The below types of payments are included for total earnings when calculating EPF and ETF payments.

 • Salary, wages, or fees